 Results suggested that training with a lower-fidelity/cost model might be as effective when compared to a higher-fidelity/cost model.

-- Evaluated the Alpaca Venipuncture/Catheterization Model.
+Evaluated the Alpaca vascular access.

 The jugular venipuncture alpaca model failed to improve jugular venipuncture skills in this student population.
 Lack of movement represents a significant weakness of this training model.